crazyyy/remont-cw.ru/wordpress/wp-content/plugins/quotes-and-tips/readme.txt

 3. Frontend page with Quotes and Tips block.

 == Changelog ==

+= V1.26 - 28.07.2015 =
+* New : Ability to restore settings to defaults.
+* Update : We updated all functionality for wordpress 4.2.3.

+= V1.25 - 18.05.2015 =
+* Update : BWS plugins section is updated.
+* Update : We updated all functionality for wordpress 4.2.2.

+= V1.24 - 08.04.2015 =
+* Bugfix : Problem with title for Quotes and Tips block is fixed.
+* Bugfix : The folder for saving background image was changed.
+* Bugfix : Styles of the font family for Quotes and Tips block were deleted.

+= V1.23 - 19.02.2015 =
+* NEW : We added shortcode for displaying Quotes and Tips block.
+* Bugfix : Bug with color from text color field misplacement was fixed.

 = V1.22 - 26.12.2014 =
 * Bugfix : Problem with quotes signature is fixed.